mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week3/README.md

 - Beam search consists to maximize the probability P(y<sup>&lt;1&gt;</sup>&nbsp;| x) * P(y<sup>&lt;2&gt;</sup>&nbsp;| x, y<sup>&lt;1&gt;</sup>) * ... * P(y<sup>&lt;t&gt;</sup>&nbsp;| x, y<sup>&lt;y(t-1)&gt;</sup>) (formalized in a mathematical language below)
 - But multiplying a lot of numbers less than 1 will result in a very tiny number, which can result in numerical underflow
-- Idea is to maximize the logaithmin of that product :
+- Idea is to maximize the logarithmic of that product :
     - logarithmic function is a strictly monotonically increasing function
     - log of a product becomes a sum of a log
 - Problem remaining for long sentences, there is an undesirable to tends to prefer unnaturally very short translations :
-    - first objective function is a mulliplication of small numbers, so is sentence size increase, function will decrease
+    - first objective function is a multiplication of small numbers, so is sentence size increase, function will decrease
     - same with second objective function : addition of negative numbers
 - To tackle that problem we normalize with T<sub>y</sub><sup>α</sup>
     - α is another hyperparameter